Professor in the Department of Epidemiology

 - He has discovered two genetic markers that influence the cardiovascular effects of intensive glycemic control and can be used to select diabetic patients who are most likely to derive benefit rather than harm from this intervention (Diabetes Care 2016).
 These findings illustrate how gene x environment interactions can be harnessed to maximize the cost-effectiveness of diabetes treatments through precision medicine algorithms.

 In the area of diabetic kidney disease (DKD) – the other major cause of morbidity and mortality among diabetic patients – Dr. Doria has identified serum uric acid as a predictor of kidney function decline in Type 1 diabetes (Diabetes Care 2010).
-Based on this observation, he has designed and is now the Co-PI of a major multicenter clinical trial investigating whether the urate-lowering drug allopurinol can prevent early kidney function loss in Type 1 diabetes (PERL study, NCT02017171).
-The largest RCT funded by the NIH in the DKD area, PERL has several transformative features such as: 1. the focus on Type 1 diabetic patients in the early stages of DKD, 2. the inclusion of diabetic subjects who are losing kidney function in the presence as well as in the absence of albuminuria, and 3. the use of measured rather than estimated glomerular filtration rate as the primary outcome.
-With all the participants being now randomized, results are expected in the second half of 2019.
+Based on this observation, he designed and led a major NIH-funded, multicenter clinical trial investigating whether the urate-lowering drug allopurinol can prevent early kidney function loss in type 1 diabetes (PERL study, NCT02017171).
+The largest RCT funded by the NIH in the DKD area, PERL had several transformative features such as: 1. the focus on Type 1 diabetic patients in the early stages of DKD, 2. the inclusion of diabetic subjects who are losing kidney function in the presence as well as in the absence of albuminuria, and 3. the use of measured rather than estimated glomerular filtration rate as the primary outcome.
+The trial, completed in 2019, did not find a clinically meaningful benefit of allopurinol on kidney function in diabetes, but established a network of high-quality investigators and clinical sites that can be leveraged for trials of other interventions aimed at preventing kidney function loss in diabetes.
+The PERL cohort is being followed over time through an observational study (PERLage).

 In parallel with his research on diabetic complications, Dr. Doria has also been studying maturity onset diabetes of the young (MODY) – a form of familial diabetes.
 He has identified BLK (PNAS 2009) and APPL1 (AJHG 2015) as new MODY genes and previously unrecognized modulators of insulin synthesis and secretion.